Coping

 Two-side Slope

 A minimum of 1:20 slope is provided on the top of the wall.
 The slope is directed towards both sides of the wall.
-A minimum of 50 to 100 mm of coping is projected out of the wall, and a semi-circular groove of 10 mm is cut into the projection on both sides so that the water doesn’t travel toward the wall.
+A minimum of 40 to 100 mm of coping is projected out of the wall, and a semi-circular groove of 10 mm is cut into the projection on both sides so that the water doesn’t travel toward the wall.
 (See Fig 2.)

 In most preferred cases, the coping and capping arrangement will not be completely watertight, and there might be a chance of water leakage.
 Therefore, to avoid water penetration into the wall below, a damp-proof course is usually installed beneath the coping/capping.
-The thickness of the D.P.C should be a minimum of 15 to 25 mm.
+The thickness of the D.P.C (Damp proof course) should be a minimum of 15 to 25 mm.

-Single sided coping
+Single sided coping with dimensions

 Types of Wall Coping based on Materials